Please note that this handout is for informational purposes only,

 Aromatherapy.
 The use of certain essential oils, such as clary sage, geranium, jasmine, and lavender, especially when combined with skilled massage and/or acupressure, may be helpful in encouraging labour.
 Essential oils are different than synthetic/fragrance oils, and can cause harm when used incorrectly.
 Essential oils should NOT be used internally.
 Please consult with a professional herbalist &/or aromatherapist to see if aromatherapy is an appropriate choice for you.
 You can learn more here about the use of aromatherapy in labour here:

 - Acupressure/Acupuncture.
-Acupressure and acupuncture may or may not cause a woman to go into labour, but some studies have shown that even when they do not cause labour to start, they can cause a woman's cervix to be more favorable for other induction methods.
+Acupressure and acupuncture may or may not cause a woman to go into labour, but some studies have shown that even when they do not cause labour to start, they can allow a woman's cervix to be more favorable for other induction methods.
 Acupressure can be done yourself or with the help of a supportive partner.
-Acupuncture requires professional assistance.
-You can learn more about acupressure for labour here:
+Acupuncture requires professional assistance and you can learn more here.

 Chiropractic Care.
 Having an adjustment by a chiropractor skilled in working with pregnant women may be helpful.
 If you do not already see a Chiropractor, talk with your local midwives and doulas to see who they recommend.
 This can be especially beneficial if baby is not optimally positioned for birth.